+My doctor dismissed me.
 Make an appointment specifically for migraine.
 An accurate diagnosis and treatment plan takes more time than can be tacked onto an appointment for other issues.
 If your doctor doesn't take you seriously, find one who will.

+I've taken over-the-counter medications, and they didn't work.
 Prescription migraine abortives are entirely different than over-the-counter painkillers.
 As long as you don't have other medical issues that would prevent their use, a class of drug called triptans is an excellent migraine abortive medication for many people.
-Imitrex (generic: sumatriptan) is the first one you're likely to be prescribed, but there are six others, two more of which are available as generics.
-If you can't take triptans, other options include Migranal, DHE, Midrin, and Fioricet.
+Sumatriptan is the first one you're likely to be prescribed, but there are others available as well.
+If you can't take triptans, other options are available.

 A daily preventive medication to reduce the frequency and/or severity of episodic migraine attacks is another treatment option.

+I don't want to take opioid painkillers ('narcotics').
 Perfect!
 Opioids aren't recommended for treating migraine.
 See the previous answer for details on effective migraine abortive medications.

+I don't want to take medication.
 Supplements, particularly magnesium, are often effective at preventing migraines.
 Biofeedback and relaxation techniques can help both prevent and lessen the impact of migraine attacks, as can acupuncture (which uses tiny needles that are almost imperceptible, nothing like the ones you're used to seeing when you get your blood drawn).
 Diet modification can reduce the frequency and severity of migraine attacks for some people.
 So can regular exercise and keeping to a sleep schedule.

+I don't like going to the doctor.
 You'll spend a lot more time at the doctor if your migraine progresses to chronic.
 And there's evidence that the more frequent your migraine attacks are, the harder they are to treat.
 The sooner you find an effective treatment, the better off you'll be.

+I don't want to deal with it.
 Ignoring migraine won't make it go away.
 It could even make it worse.
 If you don't deal with it now, you're likely to spend a lot more time dealing with it in the future.